 There are two types of windgalls diagnosed by professionals often referred too as ‘Tendinous Windgalls’ and ‘Articular Windgalls’.
 Generally, windgalls are benign in nature and are regarded as minor damage to the joint, appearing without pain, heat or lameness.
 A windgall type of swelling appearing below the fetlock or associated with pain, heat or lameness, should be treated with suspicion.

-The most commonly occurring type of windgall diagnosed is tendinous windgall and is typically seen in middle-aged horses who have had an active life.
+The most commonly occurring type of windgall diagnosed is tendinous windgall and is typically seen in middle-aged horses who have had a buss and active life.
 Often the swelling is actually the membrane that lines the sheath becoming thicker as opposed to a build-up of fluid around the joint.
 Tendinous Windgalls are unlikely to cause pain or lameness and in most cases, the animal intermittently experiences the issue.

 Articular windgalls often occur in horses who have been diagnosed with the degenerative joint disease (DJD) or similar issues involving the joints within the legs.
 Articular windgalls are found in numerous horses who display no symptoms of lameness and are firm swollen protrusions in the middle of the cannon bone or the suspensory ligament.
 Articular windgalls are common in show jumping and barrel racing horses due to the regular impact on the joints when jumping and twisting around barrels.

 In the same way that bog spavin can be a symptom of degenerative joint disease in the hock joint, windgalls can be an indication of an underlying problem.

 Although rarely creating visible pain, it is of significant importance to dressage riders, 3-day Eventers and show horses and ponies that their legs are in the best condition possible.